Yushi5058/shifumi-project/README.md

 ### Conclusion

-In conclusion, building this game was challenging, particularly the JavaScript component which required extensive research and understanding of parseFloat and DOM manipulation.
+In conclusion, building this game was challenging, particularly the JavaScript component which required extensive research and understanding of conditionals and DOM manipulation.
 Despite this, the hard work paid off and I am proud of the final result.